ferus-web/ferus/docs/BEST_CODE_PRACTICES.md

 OpenAL/miniaudio (audio, duh) are allowed as no such implementation exists in Nim that is as good as them yet.

+# Performance
+Try to use the fastest possible implementations of algorithms, if possible parallelize them.
+Always inline functions below 15 loc.

 # Pointers and Threads
 - Try to avoid pointers as if they're the plague, unless your hand is forced into them via an impure library/wrapper.